-4.8.1 PoE Switch Introduction
+4.8.1 PoE

-Providing IEEE 802.3at PoE+ or IEEE 802.3bt PoE++ in-line power interfaces, the IGS-6325 PoE Switch Series can easily build a power central-controlled IP phone system, IP Camera system, AP group for the enterprise.
-For instance, these cameras/APs can be easily installed around the corners of the company for surveillance demands or a wireless roaming environment in the office can be built.
-Without the power-socket limitation, the IGS-6325 PoE Switch Series makes the installation of cameras or WLAN AP easier and more efficient.
+The IGS-6325-24P4X, IGS-6325-24P4S, and IGS-6325-24UP4X PoE Switches provide up to 24 PoE in-line power interfaces, making them ideal for building a power centrally controlled IP phone system, IP camera system, or AP group for your enterprise.
+For example, you can easily install 24 cameras or APs around the corners of your company for surveillance or create a wireless roaming environment in your office.
+Without the limitation of power sockets, these switches make installing cameras or WLAN APs easier and more efficient.